 (Tender beef, onion, bacon, egg, lettuce and tomato with skinny chips for approx €10.)

 Yarra Valley Wine Bus

 The wine bus offers an intimate adventure from Melbourne’s CBD to the Yarra Valley, an hours drive away, to sample the produce from four wineries and a chocolaterie/ ice creamery.
 No visit is the same, as the wine bus visits different wineries on the day depending on availability.
 On the day of our tour, we visited Domain Chandon, Tokar Estate, Helen and Joey, Yerring Farm and the Yarra Valley chocolaterie and ice creamery.
-Highlights of the tour included the tour guide Ian who was friendly, knowledgeable, accommodating and funny; the full glass of sparkling at Domain Chandon of which the sparkling red was being absolutely devine; the lunch at Tokar estate; all the different wines at each winery; and the fact that all the staff at each of the wineries were never pushy.
+Highlights of the tour included the tour guide Ian who was friendly, knowledgeable, accommodating and funny; the full glass of sparkling at Domain Chandon of which the sparkling red was being absolutely divine; the lunch at Tokar estate; all the different wines at each winery; and the fact that all the staff at each of the wineries were never pushy.
 The tour costs $130 (€95) per person, plus extra if you’re buying any of the wines, chocolates or ice cream.

 (Cuvee Riche, Rosé and sparkling Pinot Shiraz.
 A full glass is offered at Domain Chandon.)